 DIY Leather Bookends

-Begin by choosing your leather.
-Try asking for remnants at a local leather shop, or consider recycling leather from an old purse or jacket.
-For a feminine touch, opt for leather with a soft rose-gold metallic finish that adds a hit of opulence to the vignette.
-You'll need approximately one square foot of leather to make a single beanbag bookend, but the size of each is flexible: 10" x 7" is large enough to support heavier books, while smaller beanbags can double as paperweights.
+I opted for leather with a soft rose-gold metallic finish that adds a hit of opulence to the vignette.
+I asked for remnants at a local leather shop, but you might also consider recycling leather from an old purse or jacket.
+You’ll need approximately one square foot of leather to make a single beanbag bookend, but the size of each is flexible: 10″ x 7″ is large enough to support heavier books, while smaller beanbags can double as paperweights.

-Once you've chosen your leather, simply cut two equal-sized pieces of leather and stitch them together with a coordinating thread, allowing for a decorative 1⁄2" flange.
-Don't close up the beanbag entirely just yet; leave a 2" gap so you can fill it with lentils.
+This is Sewing 101 — simply cut two equal-sized pieces of leather and stitch them together with a coordinating thread, allowing for a decorative 1?2″ flange.
+Don’t close up the beanbag entirely; leave a 2″ gap so you can fill it with lentils.

 Using a small funnel, carefully pour lentils into the satchel until it’s about three-quarters full (don’t pack it too tightly, or it’ll lose its stylish slouchiness).
 Close up the bag with a needle and thread and prop away!